gdusbabek/collene/README.md

 ## TODOs and Bugs That I Know About

-1. <strike>Test document deletion and observe performance.</strike> (Performance sucks)
-1. <strike>Multi-directory writing and merging.</strike> (Performance also sucks, but I can fix this)
-1. Multi-directory merging (without IO penalty).
+1. I track everything with [Github issues](https://github.com/gdusbabek/collene/issues)
-1. If you use a caching `IO` for searches reads, there needs to be a way of evicting data from the cache.
+1. If you use a caching `IO` for searches reads, there needs to be a better way of evicting data from the cache.
    Probably a size limit with a last-accessed wins algorithm.
+1. Document the code.

 ## So Then...

-### Things that need to be verified or implemented and then verified

-1. <strike>Look at a way to implement `Directory.listAll()`, probably using a long row.
-(Let's face it, if this grows to millions of entries, you have other problems.)
-After thinking about it for a bit,</strike> I want to use several long rows and then read from all of them.
-This is a little way of sharding.
-1. Document retrieval.

-### Questions that might help me figure a few things out.

-1. When does a doc get its id?.
-Could I store that in some other place to have quicker document retrieval?

 ### Things I haven't thought too deeply about, but may be a problem.